d4n3sh/thedaneshproject/content/posts/2009-12-28-clash-of-the-titans-looking-good.md

 Wow&#8230;..

-Can&#8217;t wait for this remake to hit the big screen in March 2010.
+Can't wait for this remake to hit the big screen in March 2010.

 Source: [IMDB][1] || [Clash of the Titans][2]